 Tip #3 - Include Some Oily Fish Each Day

-Fitness and nutrition short courses will also tell you all about the importance of omega-3 fats that are great for combating heart disease.
+Fitness and nutrition short courses and personal training courses will also tell you all about the importance of omega-3 fats that are great for combating heart disease.
 Oily fish represents a great source of these fats, so by including mackerel, sardines, trout, salmon or herring in your daily intake, you should get all the omega-3 you need that’s also great for lowering blood pressure and slowing the build-up of arterial plaque.
 Just remember that canned and smoked fish can be on the high side in terms of salt.